 *Please note: the photos on your page will show you and your business at the particular time of taking of the photos.
 That means I will not be updating or deleting them because they capture a moment in time, which is what this project is all about.
 I am, however, happy to update your business’ contact details etc. (e.g. website, email, telephone number) if they change.

 Read an article on the Lower Parkstone Photographic Project in the December 2013 issue of ‘Parkstone Matters’.

-Snow on the old St. Peter's School building, Parr Street, Ashley Cross, Poole, Dorset.
-In this photo Images Health & Fitness Club is still there.
-Photo taken in March 2018.
+Snow on the old St. Peter’s School building, Parr Street, Ashley Cross, Poole, Dorset.
+In this photo Images Health & Fitness Club is still there (March 2018).